SueChaplain/guide-sauvian/docs/en/villa.md

 ## Bin collections

-The **green bin** is for general household waste, which is collected every Tuesday and Saturday.
+The **green bin** is for general household waste, which is collected every Tuesday and Saturday afternoon.
 All waste must be in tied bags.

 The **black bin** with the yellow lid is for recycling and is collected every week on a Saturday afternoon.